Helio (wireless carrier): Acquisition by Virgin Mobile USA

 In May 2008, rumors arose that Helio parent SK Telecom was in talks with Virgin Mobile USA, Inc. over a possible merger.
 SK Telecom denied these rumors, but Virgin Mobile USA divulged that the two, in fact, were having preliminary discussions.
 On June 27, 2008, Virgin Mobile USA announced that it would pay $39 million in stock for Helio after SK Telecom promised to invest immediately $25 million in cash in Virgin Mobile USA.
 Virgin Mobile USA completed its acquisition of Helio, Inc. on August 22, 2008.
 Helio had approximately 170,000 subscribers at time of the acquisition.
 On September 9, 2008, Virgin Mobile USA announced a new brand, "Helio by Virgin Mobile", and a new marketing slogan "Plan To Have It All".
 Virgin Mobile USA also announced a change of monthly plans and their first integrated phone, the PCD "Shuttle".

 Helio brand defunct

 Sprint Nextel announced in March 2010 that Virgin Mobile USA would stop providing service to its Helio post-paid customers.
 Sprint Nextel offered Helio customers incentives to switch to Sprint branded service and were told that if they did nothing their service would be disconnected on May 25, 2010.

 Helio comeback

 The Helio brand was resurrected by Ubi Telecom in July 2015.
-Helio's $29 per month rate plan offers unlimited talk, text and data but at capped data speeds of 128kbit/s.
-On the hardware front, you can either sign up with your own phone (limited to devices compatible with Sprint, Boost Mobile, Virgin Mobile and Assurance Wireless), or buy one from their rather outdated selection that includes a Galaxy S4 for $299, Galaxy S III for $249, Galaxy Epic 4G for $49, or a Kyocera Kona flip phone for $89.
+Helio's $29 per month rate plan offers unlimited talk, text and data but at capped data speeds of 128 kbit/s.
+On the hardware front, users could either sign up with your own phone (limited to devices compatible with Sprint, Boost Mobile, Virgin Mobile and Assurance Wireless) or buy an older device such as a Samsung Galaxy S4 for $299, Galaxy S III for $249, Galaxy Epic 4G for $49, or a Kyocera Kona flip phone for $89.